gkalpak/angular/aio/content/guide/upgrade-lazy.md

 </div>

-## Using Ahead-of-Time compilation with hybrid applications
+## Using ahead-of-time compilation with hybrid apps

-You can take advantage of Ahead-of-Time (AoT) compilation on hybrid applications just like on any other Angular application.
-The setup for a hybrid application is mostly the same as described in the [AoT Compilation](guide/aot-compiler) guide save for differences in `index.html` and `main-aot.ts`.
+You can take advantage of ahead-of-time (AOT) compilation in hybrid apps just like in any other Angular app.
+The setup for a hybrid app is mostly the same as described in the [Ahead-of-Time Compilation](guide/aot-compiler) guide save for differences in `index.html` and `main-aot.ts`.

+AOT needs to load any AngularJS files that are in the `<script>` tags in the AngularJS `index.html`.
-The `index.html` will likely have script tags loading AngularJS files, so the `index.html` for AoT must also load those files.
-An easy way to copy them is by adding each to the `copy-dist-files.js` file.
+An easy way to copy them is to add each to the `copy-dist-files.js`file.

-You will also need to pass the generated `MainAngularModuleFactory` to `downgradeModule()`, instead of the custom bootstrap function:
+You also need to pass the generated `MainAngularModuleFactory` to `downgradeModule()` instead of the custom bootstrap function:

 <code-example title="app/main-aot.ts">